Kong/docs.konghq.com/app/konnect/dev-portal/applications/enable-app-reg.md

   - Service versions **not** in the `default` runtime group must be proxied with a version of {{site.base_gateway}} >= 3.0

   - Service versions in the `default` runtime group can be proxied with any version of {{site.base_gateway}}

-{:.note}
-> **Note:** The `default` runtime group is the one that is first created in each region when you create an organization.
-Although it can be renamed, it will always be the oldest runtime group in the region.
-See [default runtime group](/konnect/runtime-manager/runtime-groups/#default-runtime-group) for additional context.

 - The service version must have an [implementation](/konnect/servicehub/service-implementations).